rust-lang/rust-forge/src/policies/llm-usage.md

          This must be the *same* reviewer who will be assigned to the PR.
     - Authors are, of course, allowed to start work on a change before finding a reviewer.
       However, they must find a reviewer before opening a PR.
-      It is allowed, but discouraged, to open a LLM-created PR with `r? @ghost` before finding a reviewer.
+      It is allowed, but discouraged, to open a LLM-created PR with `r? @ghost` before finding a reviewer;
+      we suggest instead pushing to your fork and posting a link on Zulip for your prospective reviewer.
       Such PRs still require disclosure.
 2. "Non-critical" means that it is extremely unlikely for the PR to cause a [soundness](https://jacko.io/safety_and_soundness.html) regression.
     - ℹ️ Examples: